rhammell/autosight/README.md

 In a browser, navigate to the following custom endpoints to view the metagraph's state:
 - `<:your_metagraph_L0_url>/data-application/images`: Returns a list of image records, stored in the metagraph's on chain state
-- `<:your_metagraph_L0_url>/data-application/rewards`: Returns a list of token rewards records, stored in the metagraph's calculated state.
+- `<:your_metagraph_L0_url>/data-application/pending-rewards`: Returns a list of pending rewards records, stored in the metagraph's calculated state.
+- `<:your_metagraph_L0_url>/data-application/rewards`: Returns a list of addresses and their total minted tokens, stored in the metagraph's calculated state.

 After testing is complete, restart the metagraph from its genesis snapshot to remove the dummy data: